jajvirta/jajvirta/TDD-sleep.md

+## The task assignment

 Let's say you were given access to APIs involving a real person.
 You had various ways to influence, directly or indirectly, the person's behavior.
 You also had a set of measurement interfaces, though mostly badly documented and somewhat unreliable.
-On top of that, the system itself, --the person--, is a complex legacy system that is for all practical purposes impossible to change.

 Let's also assume that your task would be to optimize the effectiveness of the person through manipulating her sleep.

-We have a testing harness that takes samples of the state of the system every few minutes.
+You have a testing harness that takes samples of the state of the system every few minutes.

+## Understanding the system through testing

 The first test we might write is to make sure that the person feels alert during the day: